Skip to content

 5. yunIO connects to SAP, executes the request, and retrieves live data from SAP.

-6. The retrieved SAP data is returned to the chatbot platform via the MCP endpoint.
+6. The MCP endpoint returns the retrieved SAP data to the chatbot platform.

 7. The chatbot formats the response data and presents it to the user in text form.